SL6I/Arabic-Text-Correction/Score/Scoring.md

 ## Evaluation Function for Precision, Recall, and F1
 ---
-Precision, Recall, and F1 Score are commonly used metrics information retrieval to evaluate the performance of models, especially in classification tasks.
+Precision, Recall, and F1 Score are commonly used metrics for information retrieval to evaluate the performance of models, especially in classification tasks.

 ![image alt](https://github.com/SL6I/Text-Correction/blob/991296c33dfb164cabe364793939d8bd1000d632/Images/Metrics.png)